../../../175pxls.gif (78 bytes)

 (WT/DS58/AB/RW)

-… We do wish to note, though, that there is one observation by the Panel with which we do not agree.
+… there is one observation by the Panel with which we do not agree.
 In assessing the good faith efforts made by the United States, the Panel stated that:

 The United States is a demandeur in this field and given its scientific, diplomatic and financial means, it is reasonable to expect rather more than less from that Member in terms of serious good faith efforts.
 Indeed, the capacity of persuasion of the United States is illustrated by the successful negotiation of the Inter-American Convention.
 (Panel Report, para.
 5.76)

 We are not persuaded by this line of reasoning.
-As we stated in our previous Report, the chapeau of Article XX is “but one expression of the principle of good faith”.
-(Appellate Body Report, United States — Shrimp, supra, footnote 24, para.
+As we stated in our [original] Report, the chapeau of Article XX is “but one expression of the principle of good faith”.
+(Appellate Body Report, United States — Shrimp, supra, Footnote 24, para.
 158) This good faith notion applies to all WTO Members equally.

 P.3.1.9 EC — Sardines, para.
 278